Using the Dataset

 pool()combines the 5 sets of estimates using Rubin's Rules, producing a single set of coefficients with correctly inflated standard errors.

-# Step 1: Create 5 imputed datasets set.seed(42) # for reproducibility imp <- mice( df[, c("moral_disengagement", "cyber_aggression", "ai_trust", "ai_use", "age", "gender")], m = 5, # number of imputed datasets method = "pmm", # predictive mean matching printFlag = FALSE # suppress iteration output ) # Check imputation looks reasonable densityplot(imp) # imputed values should overlap observed # Get one complete dataset for exploration df_complete <- complete(imp, 1)
+# Step 1: Create 20 imputed datasets set.seed(42) # for reproducibility # Include ai_frequency: the missingness is MAR conditional on it imp <- mice( df[, c("hostile_response", "habitual_use", "empathy_deficit", "normalization", "anonymity", "moral_disengagement", "ai_trust", "ai_disinhibition", "ai_familiarity", "ai_frequency")], m = 20, # number of imputed datasets method = "pmm", # predictive mean matching printFlag = FALSE # suppress iteration output ) # Check imputation looks reasonable densityplot(imp) # imputed values should overlap observed # Get one complete dataset for exploration df_complete <- complete(imp, 1)

 densityplot() shows the distribution of imputed values (magenta) overlaid on observed values (blue) for each variable.
 They should look similar — if imputed values are in a completely different range, something is wrong with the imputation model.